 Before we start, here is the main thing you need to remember – you don’t have to write everything.

-What you need to write is bullet points and highlights of the most important thoughts.
+What you need to write are bullet points and highlights of the most important thoughts.

-The idea of sketch notes that each main point will be a clue for you to remember more details and examples, without the need to actually listen to the lecture again or read the book one more time.
+The idea of sketching notes that each main point will be a clue for you to remember more details and examples without the need to actually listen to the lecture again or read the book one more time.

 You start from a structure.
 Think about how you want to organize your notes.

 Do you want the header to be in the middle and all the main points coming out or it?
 Do you want all the images to be on one side and text on the other?
 Should you maybe go from left to right?

 Remember – you shouldn’t worry if you won’t have enough space.
 First of all, these should be bullet points, so they shouldn’t occupy that much space.
 Secondly – you can always continue on your next page.